By: Greg Salley, Equity Residences Managing Director and real estate investor.

 Vacation home capitalization rates in Europe tend to be on the low end of what we’re targeting.
 Lower real estate costs do not always offset this disadvantage because seasonality can be high in some markets.

-We always strive to maximize rental income for our investors to offset operating costs and pay dividends.
+We, as a real estate agent, always strive to maximize rental income for our investors to offset operating costs and pay dividends.
 So, we look very closely at income-generating potential for all the homes in our portfolio and balance it with investor demand for locations.

 Hawaiian and Costa Rican markets tend to have very low seasonality while commanding high rents.
 This can be more challenging with European destinations that tend to be more seasonal.
-We choose Siena because our analysis showed a positive cash-flow-to-expense ratio.
+We chose Siena because our analysis showed a positive cash-flow-to-expense ratio.

 Additionally, we purchased at a 15-year low price, so there is significant potential for appreciation over time.
 The exceptional price for our penthouse is the result of the bank Monte dei Paschi of Siena being bailed out last year by the Italian government.